-Low level ventilation is provided via the entrance step well.
+Low level ventilation is provided via cut out in the furniture.
 High level ventilation is provided by sky lights located in the roof of your vehicle.

 All ventilation complies with European Standards and vents should not be obstructed in any way as this could lead to insufficient fresh air.